centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-vcenter-6.md

 The Centreon Plugin and Monitoring Connectors rely on the Centreon VMWare Connector to request the VCenter SDK.

+> This Monitoring Connector can be used with either versions 6 or 7 of the VMware API.

 ## Monitoring Connector Assets

 ### Monitored Objects